mimiyin/Choreographic-Interventions/README.md

 - Code: Anatomy of a Sketch.
 X-Y Space.
 Drawing shapes.
 Mouse and keyboard interaction.
 Switch/Case.
 Variables. random().

 ##### Week 1 Assignment
-- Create a 30s phrase with a floor projection of live drawing.
+- Book studio time.
+- Have a conversation about: What does it means to "draw" on the floor?
+	- Explore the full spectrum of dialogue from unison to serendipity.
+	- Play with the mousedrawing example to create a 30s phrase.
 - Document your phrase.
 Answer the question: How does the drawing drive the choreography?
 - Read chapter 2 of [Viewpoints](http://www.bam.org/media/4813887/anne-bogart-and-tina-landau-the-viewpoints-book.pdf).
 What is a framework?
 What are the parameters of choreography?
 - Read chapters 1-5 of Learning Processing
 - [Watch videos](http://learningprocessing.com/videos/) for chapters 1-5

-## Week 2: Pathways: Painting the floor.
+## Week 2 Pathways: Drawing on air.
-When to visualize.
-When not to visualize.
-- Improv: Create a floor painting.
-- Code: Booleans and Conditionals.
-- Improv: Define a path in 5 ways.
+- Improv: Define a path in 3D in 5 ways.
 - Tech: Introduction to PCS, Kinect and Skeletons!
 - Code: Libraries.
 Functions.
 P3D, XYZ space.
 Translate, Rotate, Scale, Push/Pop Matrix.
 Map.
 Loops/Arrays.